2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours

 Bright and Early Start for a Cultural Highlight

 On day 2, we absolutely recommend taking a day tour to the incredible Sacred City of Caral-Supe, nestled in the stunning Supe Valley.
-While it’s a bit outside of Lima, it’s easily doable in a day—just a 2 to 3-hour drive, depending on how fast your driver likes to cruise!
+While it’s a bit outside of Lima, it’s easily doable in a day by a 2 to 3-hour drive, depending on how fast your driver likes to cruise!

-This noteworthy site dates back an staggering 5,000 years—around the same time as the first pyramids in Egypt and the early stages of Stonehenge.
+This noteworthy site dates back an staggering 5,000 years, around the same time as the first pyramids in Egypt and the early stages of Stonehenge.
 Caral spans over 626 hectares (about 1,500 acres) and is the oldest known city in the Americas!

 Your tour operator will pick you up around 6:00 a.m. to begin the journey to the ancient site.
 If you haven’t had breakfast, just let your driver know and they’ll likely be more than happy to suggest a quick bite for the road.